 – Trades, Hospitality, Retail Sector and Farming industry

 Other fields have been experiencing labour shortages as well.
 Canadian farms depend on foreign workers.
-Hospitality Industry has been welcoming staff from all over the world to bring their diverse culinary experience and strong work ethic.
+The hospitality Industry has been welcoming staff from all over the world to bring their diverse culinary experience and strong work ethic.

 The following RBC article covers anticipated labour shortages in the Trade sector: